ConderS/AlphaCleanViz/generate_static/README.md

 - Column 2: Y Axis
 - Column 3: Color

-*Note: The line chart can plot an arbitrary number of lines as long as each line is specified on all three columns*
+*Note: The line chart can plot an arbitrary number of lines as long as the data for each line is specified on all three columns*

-   `--columns <column1> <column2> <etc...>`
+   --columns <column1> <column2> <etc...>

 ## Example Usage:
-    `python main.py --data examples/generic.csv --columns category amount --chart_type bar`
+    python main.py --data examples/generic.csv --columns category amount --chart_type bar